bobharner/tapestry5-hotel-booking/README.md

 * Form fragments
 * Easy annotation-based authentication/authorization

 Building and running the app is easy.
-It uses maven and jetty, so you just need to do:
+It uses Java 8, maven and jetty, so you just need to do:

     mvn jetty:run